-Crystal Clear Water Supply Corporation/Special Utility District "Crystal Clear" is a Public Water System (PWS) in South Central Texas that provides water service to approximately 15,000 residents and 4,500 retail connections over 165 square miles in portions of Comal, Guadalupe, and Hays Counties.
+Crystal Clear Special Utility District "Crystal Clear" or "The District" is a Public Water System (PWS) in South Central Texas that provides water service to approximately 15,000 residents and 5,500 retail connections over 205.37 square miles in portions of Comal, Guadalupe, Hays, and Caldwell Counties.
 The service area extends across Interstate Highway 35 to the northwest and is bordered by Interstate Highway 10 to the south, State Highway 46 to the southwest, and the San Marcos River to the northeast.
-Crystal Clear is currently undergoing a transition from a Water Supply Corporation to a Special Utility District.

 Crystal Clear primarily serves single-family residential units including the communities of Hunter, Kingsbury, Redwood, and Zorn as well as portions of the extra territorial jurisdictions and within the city limits of the Cities of New Braunfels, San Marcos, Seguin, and Staples.
-Currently, 82.5% of the service area is located in Guadalupe County, 9.0% is in Hays County, and 8.5% is in Comal County.
+Currently, 82.5% of the service area is located in Guadalupe County, 9.0% is in Hays County, 8.0% is in Comal County, and 0.5% is in Caldwell County.
 Crystal Clear has territory within the boundaries of the Edwards Aquifer Authority and the Guadalupe County Groundwater Conservation District.
-The entire service area is located in the Region L South Central Texas Regional Water Planning Group (SCTRWPG), which is administered by the Texas Water Development Board (TWDB).
+The entire service area is located in the Region L South Central Texas Regional Water Planning Group (SCTRWPG).

-Currently, Crystal Clear can use 4,073 acre-feet per year (AF/yr) of water supply from wells in the Edwards, Edwards/Uvalde and Carrizo aquifers as well as water supply contracts with the Guadalupe-Blanco River Authority (GBRA), Canyon Regional Water Authority (CRWA), and Springs Hill WSC.
-Additional water supply strategies include the development of groundwater in the Trinity and Wilcox aquifers.
+Currently, Crystal Clear has water sources of 5,804 acre-feet per year (AF/yr) of water supply from wells in the Edwards, Edwards/Uvalde and Carrizo aquifers as well as water supply contracts with the Guadalupe-Blanco River Authority (GBRA), Canyon Regional Water Authority (CRWA), and Springs Hill WSC.
+Future water supply strategies include the development of groundwater in the Trinity and Wilcox aquifers.
 Crystal Clear is also a member of the Hays Caldwell Public Utility Agency (PUA) owning a 10.3% share of the production dedicated and owned by CRWA in the Hays Caldwell PUA Phase 1 and 2 projects scheduled for the years 2022-2025 and 2030-2035 respectively.
-The Hays Caldwell PUA projects are located within the Gonzalez County Underground Water Conservation

-District (UWCD) boundaries and are specifically recommended for the District by the SCTRWPG's approved 2011 Regional Water Plan.
+The Alliance Regional Water Authority projects are located within the Gonzalez County Underground Water Conservation District (UWCD) boundaries and are specifically recommended for the District by the SCTRWPG Regional Water Plan.